jundsp/gibbs/README.md

 # gibbs
- Gibbs samplers for inference and learning hierarchical Bayesian models
+ Gibbs samplers for inference and learning hierarchical Bayesian models.